-MEDICATION GUIDE
+MEDICATION GUIDE Quetiapine extended-release tablet (kweh-TYE-uh-peen)

-Quetiapine (kwe-TYE-a-peen) Tablets USP

-Read this Medication Guide before you start taking quetiapine tablets and each time you get a refill.
+Read this Medication Guide before you start taking quetiapine extended-release tablet and each time you get a refill.
 There may be new information.
-This information does not take the place of talking to your healthcare provider about your medical condition or your treatment.
+This Medication Guide does not take the place of talking to your healthcare provider about your medical condition or treatment.

-What is the most important information I should know about quetiapine tablets?
-Quetiapine tablets may cause serious side effects, including:
+What is the most important information I should know about quetiapine extended-release tablet?

+Quetiapine extended-release tablet may cause serious side effects, including:

-- 1. risk of death in the elderly with dementia.
-Medicines like quetiapine can increase the risk of death in elderly people who have memory loss (dementia).
-Quetiapine tablets are not for treating psychosis in the elderly with dementia. - 2. risk of suicidal thoughts or actions (antidepressant medicines, depression and other serious mental illnesses, and suicidal thoughts or actions). - Talk to your or your family member's healthcare provider about: - o all risks and benefits of treatment with antidepressant medicines. - o all treatment choices for depression or other serious mental illness. - Antidepressant medications may increase suicidal thoughts or actions in some children, teenagers, and young adults within the first few months of treatment. - Depression and other serious mental illnesses are the most important causes of suicidal thoughts and actions.
+- 1. Risk of death in the elderly with dementia: Medicines like quetiapine extended-release tablet can increase the risk of death in elderly people who have memory loss (dementia).
+Quetiapine extended-release tablet is not for treating psychosis in the elderly with dementia. - 2.
+Risk of suicidal thoughts or actions (antidepressant medicines, depression and other serious mental illnesses, and suicidal thoughts or actions).

+Talk to your or your family member's, healthcare provider about:

+- o all risks and benefits of treatment with antidepressant medicines - o all treatment choices for depression or other serious mental illness - Antidepressant medicines may increase suicidal thoughts or actions in some children, teenagers, and young adults within the first few months of treatment. - Depression and other serious mental illnesses are the most important causes of suicidal thoughts and actions.
 Some people may have a particularly high risk of having suicidal thoughts or actions.
 These include people who have (or have a family history of) depression, bipolar illness (also called manic-depressive illness), or suicidal thoughts or actions. - How can I watch for and try to prevent suicidal thoughts and actions in myself or a family member? - Pay close attention to any changes, especially sudden changes, in mood, behaviors, thoughts, or feelings.
-This is very important when an antidepressant medicine is started or when the dose is changed. - O Call the healthcare provider right away to report new or sudden changes in mood, behavior, thoughts, or feelings. - o Keep all follow-up visits with the healthcare provider as scheduled.
+This is very important when an antidepressant medicine is started or when the dose is changed. - Call the healthcare provider right away to report new or sudden changes in mood, behavior, thoughts, or feelings. - Keep all follow-up visits with the healthcare provider as scheduled.
 Call the healthcare provider between visits as needed, especially if you have concerns about symptoms.